vaindil/hangoutsbot/INSTALL.md

   `/<username>/.local/share/hangupsbot/hangupsbot.log` -
   note: this file is more useful for developers and may be quite verbose
-* You can verify the location of your active `config.json` by sending the following command to the bot via hangouts: `/bot files` (with the **starter** plugin active)
+* You can verify the location of your active `config.json` by sending the following command to the bot via hangouts: `!wb files` (with the **starter** plugin active)